-The JCSA Board of Directors adopted an updated Investment Policy on March 26, 2013.
-In accordance with the Code of Virginia and other applicable laws, including regulations, the Authority's Investment Policy (the Policy) permits investments in U.S. government obligations, municipal obligations, prime quality commercial paper, and certain corporate notes, bankers' acceptances, repurchase agreements, negotiable certificates of deposit, bank deposit notes, mutual funds that invest exclusively in securities specifically permitted under the Policy, and the State Treasurer's Local Government Investment Pool (the Virginia LGIP, a 2a-7 like pool).
-The fair value of the Authority's position in the LGIP is the same as the value of the pool shares.
+The JCSA Board of Directors adopted an updated Investment Policy on August 9, 2016.
+In accordance with the Code of Virginia and other applicable laws, including regulations, the Authority's Investment Policy (the Policy) permits investments in U.S. government obligations, federal agency obligations, municipal obligations, prime quality commercial paper, bankers' acceptances, corporate notes, negotiable certificates of deposits and bank deposit notes, money market mutual funds, repurchase agreements and the LGIP, which measures its investments at amortized cost).
 The Treasury Board of the Commonwealth of Virginia has regulatory oversight of the LGIP.

 The Policy establishes limitations on the holdings of non-U.S. government obligations.
 The combined amount of bankers' acceptances, commercial paper, and corporate notes shall not exceed fifty percent (50%) of the total book value of the portfolio at the date of acquisition.
+The maximum percentage of the portfolio (book value at the date of acquisition) permitted in each security is as follows: